 Chinese Stonecrop, Chinese Sedum, Fish-Scale Sedum

-Sedum tetractinum Fröd. is the correct and accepted scientific name for this species of Stonecrop.
-It was named and described by Harald August Fröderström in Acta Horti Gothoburgensis in 1931
+Sedum tetractinum Fröd. is the accepted scientific name for this species of Stonecrop.
+It was named and described by Harald August Fröderström in Acta Horti Gothoburgensis in 1931.

 A good friend a fellow plant collector, Walley Morse, gave me this nice Sedum tetractinum in the spring of 2012 while I was living at the mansion in Leland, Mississippi.
 I really liked its thick, round leaves.
 This Sedum tetractinum could be the cultivar ‘Coral Reef’, but I am not sure.